communityds/deputy-api-wrapper/README.md

 # Deputy API Wrapper

-Allows interaction with the [Deputy API Version 1](https://www.deputy.com/api-doc/Welcome) using an object based interface that abstracts sending and receiving content from the REST interfaces.
+Allows interaction with the [Deputy API (Version 1)](https://www.deputy.com/api-doc/Welcome) using an object based interface that abstracts sending and receiving content from the REST interfaces.

-[Documentation](docs/index.md) on how to use the wrapper.
+[View the documentation](docs/index.md) on how to use the wrapper.

 ## Installation